 |Grape Solar 600W Off-Grid Solar Panel Kit||Powering larger electronics like mini-fridges and TVs||$999.99||Costco|

 Although generally considered more affordable compared to getting solar panels professionally installed, make sure you do your research ahead of time before taking advantage of Grape Solar's pricing.
 If you end up needing help during the installation process, system upgrades and contractor fees can raise the price quickly, and the pros and cons of your investment must be weighed in the long-term.

 Comparing solar panel brands is best done by looking at the product warranties and the panels’ efficiencies.
 Let's take a closer look at Grape Solar.

 Grape Solar offers several warranties for their solar panels.
 While specific warranties may vary based on products, customers can expect the following:

-Like other solar options, consumers are well within their rights to install Grape Solar panels on their homes without a contractor's help.
+Consumers are well within their rights to install Grape Solar panels for their own home improvements without a contractor's help.